Earthling (David Bowie album): Critical reception

 Andy Gill of The Independent praised the music as innovative compared to other jungle and drum and bass acts of the time, stating: "What comes through most strongly on Earthling is the way Bowie retains an obsessional interest in the sheer variety and extremity of sound."
 He further highlighted Gabrels' and Garson's contributions on "Looking for Satellites" and "Battle for Britain", respectively.
 Gill commended Bowie for "offering refined mainstream applications of cutting-edge experimentation" in Mojo.
-In People magazine, Peter Castro credited Bowie with striking an "accessible" balance between the "jungle" and rock style akin to Lodger (1979) and Scary Monsters.
+In People, Peter Castro credited Bowie with striking an "accessible" balance between the "jungle" and rock style akin to Lodger (1979) and Scary Monsters.
 Dan Deluca of The Philadelphia Inquirer similarly wrote that the record succeeded in blending the electronic beats and rhythms with live instrumentation.
 He ultimately considered it "nervy and energetic" and Bowie's finest album "in a diamond dog's age".
 Nevertheless, he felt that Bowie was "jumping on the electronica bandwagon".
 Jason Josephes of Pitchfork considered it an artistic rebirth for the artist with a predominately "classic Bowie" style.

 Other reviewers expressed more mixed assessments.
 Writing for The Guardian, Caroline Sullivan concluded that the majority of the tracks lacked cohesiveness to elevate the album as one of Bowie's classics.
 In NME, Jazz Mulvey found Earthling more rushed than Outside and found the project clumsy and pretentious overall, and felt that Bowie, once at the cutting edge of musical innovation, was now trying to keep up.
 Although he welcomed it as another addition to Bowie's catalogue, he concluded: "It's not the future, but it's pretty fine."
 In a more negative evaluation, Carol Clerk and Andre Paine, writers of Melody Maker, included Earthling on their list of Bowie albums "best to avoid".
-In a particularly scathing review, Select magazine's Ian Harrison gave the album one star out of five, writing: "Earthling is splendidly coiffured and presented...but the selling point – Bowie goes original junglist nutty – is so negligible as to be non-existent.
+In a particularly scathing review, Selects Ian Harrison wrote: "Earthling is splendidly coiffured and presented...but the selling point – Bowie goes original junglist nutty – is so negligible as to be non-existent.
 And what remains is not good."
+Robert Christgau, in The Village Voice, gave the album a "dud" grade.